The respiratory system is involved in the transport of respiratory gases like oxygen and carbon dioxide in the blood.

 Hemoglobin and myoglobin are both essential oxygen-binding proteins.

 - Hemoglobin transports oxygen in red blood cells (erythrocytes).
 The protein has a special affinity for oxygen, known as its oxygen-carrying capacity that's influenced by several factors like temperature or pH.

 - Myoglobin is an intracellular protein that stores oxygen within muscle tissue for use during exercise.
 It has a very high affinity for oxygen compared with hemoglobin and functions to store oxygen.

-Tutorials and quizzes on the mechanisms used to transport respiratory gases, using interactive animations and diagrams.
+Learn the mechanisms used to transport respiratory gases with the interactive animations and diagrams below.
 Get a crash course in respiratory system anatomy.